 In Reality, Prayer Is A Blessing, Not A Laborious Task!

-Prayer is a conversation between you and God.
-God wants to have a relationship with you and one of the best ways to do this is through prayer.
-To pray is actually one of the most important things a Christian can do.
-It is a time to communicate with God and it should not be taken lightly.
+Prayer is a conversation between you and God; it is not asking God to change his mind, but for God to change my mind if that is His will.
+God wants to have a relationship with you, and prayer is one of the best ways to do this.
+Praying is one of the most important things a Christian can do.
+It is a time to communicate with God and should not be taken lightly.

-There is a lot of power when we pray, it doesn’t have to be something that has to be said in a certain way, whatever that is in your heart and mind.
+There is a lot of power when we pray; it doesn’t have to be something that has to be said in a certain way, whatever is in your heart and mind.
 It’s something anyone can do anywhere at any time.
 There is no real wrong way to pray to God when you come to God humbly.
-It is important to confess any sin before coming to God in prayer to cleanse your heart before the Lord.
-Prayer is the means for daily dialog with God, the One who created us.
-First of all, prayer gives us an opportunity to share our cares and concerns with God.
-Prayer also gives us the chance to share how much we are thankful for the things God provides.
+It is essential to confess any sin before coming to God in prayer to cleanse your heart before the Lord.
+Prayer is the means for daily dialog with God, who created us.
+First, prayer allows us to share our cares and concerns with God.
+Prayer also allows us to share how much we are thankful for the things God provides.
 Prayer is not like rubbing a magic lamp and making a wish to a genie.